Data protection rules for business

-Businesses now need to be able to demonstrate and evidence their compliance with the General Data Protection Regulation (GDPR).
+Businesses need to be able to demonstrate and evidence their compliance with the General Data Protection Regulation (GDPR) and Data Protection Act 2018 (DPA).
 But what does that actually mean?

 Article 5 of the GDPR sets out seven Data Protection Principles which are essentially the data protection rules for your business to follow.